-- Through publicly available sources such as company websites, social media and networking sites, internet search engine results, press articles, awards granting bodies and also through subscription-based services which monitor agency-client relationships and advertising output.
+- Through publicly available sources such as company websites, social media, and networking sites, internet search engine results, press articles, awards granting bodies, and also through subscription-based services that monitor agency-client relationships and advertising

 How do we use your personal data?

 We use your personal data to match your skills, experience, and education with a potential employer, and also to provide our clients with market and talent maps showing the general pool of talent currently employed within specific industries and sectors.
 We will initially collect basic information on you such as job role and experience and we may then pass this on to the client in search of personnel.
 If you are chosen by the client or our consultants and go through to the next stage we will then be collecting more information from you at the interview (or equivalent) stage and onwards in that manner.

 If you are receiving coaching from us, we use your personal data in order to understand more about you and to assist you with understanding your skills and areas for improvement or future opportunities and options

 How long do we keep your personal data for?

 We aim to build life-long relationships.
 If you are employed within our target industries we aim to keep your information for your working lifetime to ensure that we can consider you for all relevant opportunities in the future.